Longtime GOP Strategist Steve Schmidt Has Left the Republican Party

 In a storm of Tweets, Schmidt announced he is now an Independent voter aligned with the Democratic party, “the only party left in America that stands for what is right and decent and remains fidelitous to our Republic, objective truth, the rule of law and our Allies.”

-Schmidt previously worked as senior adviser to the presidential campaign of Sen. John McCain (R-AZ) and was a top aide under President George W. Bush.
+Schmidt previously worked as senior adviser to the presidential campaign of Senator John McCain (R-AZ) and was a top aid under President George W. Bush.
 Despite his Republican background, Schmidt has become a harsh critic of party candidates in recent months.
-In November, Schmidt called for Alabama citizens to vote Democrat, calling Senate candidate Roy Moore a “pedophile, bigot and all around extremist nut job.”
+In November, he called for Alabama citizens to vote Democrat, calling Senate candidate Roy Moore a “pedophile, bigot and all around extremist nut job.”

 While Schmidt stated his believe in the two-party political system, he wrote that “today the GOP has become a danger to our democracy and values.”